chef/chef-server/schema/doc/writing_tests.md

 statements in a separate file and include them in the test using `psql`'s `\i` directive.
 This also allows you to share common setup between tests.

+Note that since `\i` is a `psql` directive, it is relative to the directory that `psql` was invoked from.
+As a result, if you want to include fixture data, you'll need to refer to it from the top-level `schema` directory, no matter how deeply nested your pgTAP test file is.

+As a consequence, `pg_prove` must be invoked from the `schema` directory for the paths to resolve properly.

+As a convention, lets store all such fixture scripts in the [t/fixtures](../t/fixtures) directory, with an extension of `.sql`.

+## Finishing

 Finally, you must "finish" your test (this handles cleanup of pgTAP's internal data and the final reporting of results).